The Blog Social

 2. Review top-performing content

-3. Analyze traffic sources
+3. Analyse traffic sources

 4. Check conversion rates on key pages